Heart disease: Overview

 Peripheral vascular disease

 The term peripheral vascular refers to blood vessels that are far from the heart.
 This disease affects your blood circulation, but it is mainly in the legs.
-Patients usually complain of pain in their calves, especially when walking.
+People affected by (or diagnosed with) this condition usually experience pain in their calves, especially when walking.

 High blood pressure may be the cause of this disease, but it can also be caused by: